Control Cytokines: A Guide to Fix Lyme Symptoms & The Immune System

 • increase Nrf2,

-• block kinase enzymes and,
+• block kinase enzymes, and

 • detox.

-NF-kB.
 Curcumin, quercetin, and resveratrol decrease NF-kB induced genetic signals to produce cytokines.

-Kinase Enzymes.
 Quercetin also blocks kinase enzymes required in the production of cytokines.
 Blocking kinases with quercetin interferes with the cytokine production line.

 Treatment Approach

-Step 1: Throughout Treatment
+Step 2: Throughout Treatment

-For more severe cases add oral glutathione while continuing the multivitamin and curcumin or AntiCytokine Combination.
+For more severe cases, add oral glutathione while continuing the multivitamin and curcumin or anti-cytokine combination.
 Glutathione is also a great choice if there is nerve pain or numbness.
-If the addition of glutathione is not effective then consider adding quercetin.
+If the addition of glutathione is not effective, then consider adding quercetin.
 This combination works to block the cytokine production line and decreases oxidizing agents that trigger production.
 These treatments can take 1-2 weeks for maximum effect.

-• Glutathione 400-500 mg (as oral liposomal glutathione) 1 or 2 times a day.
+• Liposomal Glutathione 400-500 mg 1 or 2 times a day.
+My preferred product is Tri-Fortify by Researched Nutritionals.*

-• Quercetin 250mg 2 pills 3 times a day.
+• Quercetin 250 mg 2 pills 3 times a day.
+My preferred product is Quercetin Phytosome by Thorne Research.*

-If glutathione is not tolerated then work with one or a combination of the following anti-oxidants that are used to make glutathione.
+If glutathione is not tolerated, then work with one or a combination of the following antioxidants that are used to make glutathione:

-• Alpha Lipoic Acid 350 mg 1 pill 2 times a day.
+• Alpha-Lipoic Acid 350 mg 1 pill 2 times a day.

 • N-Acetyl Cysteine 500 mg 1 pill 3 times a day.

-Step 3: Severe Situations like Herxheimer Die-off Reactions.
+Step 4: Severe Situations like Herxheimer Die-off Reactions.

-• Glutathione by nebulizer 200mg/ml 2ml 2 times a day for adults.
+• Glutathione by Nebulizer 200mg/ml 2ml 2 times a day for adults.
 Children can take 100mg/ml 1ml to 2ml 2 times a day.

 Disclaimer